Home » History Notes » August Offer

 August Offer Background

-Lord Linlithgow made the “August Offer” in 1940 in an effort to enlist India’s assistance in the Second World War.
+Lord Linlithgow made the “August Offer” in 1940 to enlist India’s assistance in the Second World War.
 Lord Linlithgow declared India’s involvement in the conflict during World War I without the Indian people’s approval.
 Indians were offended by this and opposed the British government’s involvement in World War II.

 Linlithgow put up the August Offer when Indians were clamoring for independence from British domination.
 This occurred at a time when Britain sorely wanted India to join the war and Britain’s ally, France, had been occupied by the Nazis.
 Indians would have more representation in the Viceroy’s Executive Council in exchange for their participation in the war, according to the August offer.